tpturjo/Performance-Review-Web-Application/docs/MeetingNotes.md

 - Daniel Reviewed Caleb's progress.
 Caleb has shifted the database a little, and the average rating calculation works without error.
 - Caleb has a new deadline to upload rating function extended to tomorrow.
 - Discovered bug from draft function.
 Bug fix task assigned to Turjo.

+Meeting Nov 10
+## Nov 10, 2023
+**Recorded by:** Daniel
+**Scrum master:** Daniel
+**Venue:** DISCORD
+**Time:** 10:40 AM - 12:30 PM
+**Attendance:** Caleb, Daniel, Turjo, Tanjett
+**Details/Decisions:**
+- In this meeting we discussed the issues of decoupling and SOLID.
+Caleb said that any calculation methods we have should be decoupled out of any feature functions we have, encapsulated in a “helper” class.
+Daniel explained to teammates that the submit() method in routes.py has potential of decoupling as it goes over 20 lines.
+We will work on that in the beginning of the third cycle.
+- During the meeting, we worked on the process model, Unit test, UML, Doc String, Readme, model analysis  and Comments together.
+We used GoogleDrive to merge our parts of the collaborative tasks.
+To avoid merge conflicts each person will push the different component from our google Drive.
+  These people will push the following:
+    -* Unit Test: Turjo
+    -* UML: Caleb
+    -* Component Architecture Document: Caleb
+    -* Readme: Caleb
+    -* Model Analysis: Tanjet
+    -* DocStrings: individually pushed.

+- DIFFICULTY: our meetings average to about 2-3 hours each time.
+Last week one meeting went 4 hours.
+Too many things to discuss due to too many, detailed marking scheme.
+- Add to Kanban that our meetings take too long.
+- Tanjett and Calebl decided to add stubs for future implementations.
+- Performance review deadline set to Nov 10 by the end of the day.